lucastle6969/comp371/README.md

-# 3d-pacman
+# height-mapper

-3D PacMan game made with OpenGL.
+Loads a raster image and renders a 3D surface by mapping brightness at a given location to surface height at the corresponding location.

 Works on macOS and Linux.
 Should work for Windows, but not recently tested.

-*Review Note: I'm not the most experienced with C++.
-General C++ style comments are welcome!*

 **You may get the best results if you use CLion as your IDE - but other IDEs should work.**